 Detour: The Enchanted Highway

 Standing out against the badlands of western North Dakota, the world’s largest collection of roadside statuary enlivens an otherwise unexciting swath of the northern Great Plains.
 Standing along a quiet country road outside the town of Regent (pop.
-160), some 32 miles south of I-94 exit 72, the unexpected visual delights of the Enchanted Highway have earned it a place in Guinness World Records as the World’s Largest Scrap Metal Sculpture, as well as in the hearts of many a long-distance road-tripper.
-Created beginning in 1989 by former schoolteacher and self-taught metal sculptor Gary Greff, these are some of the largest works of art in the world—a flock of geese reaches over 100 feet into the air, while the Tin Family stands some 45 feet tall along the roadside.
+156), some 30 mi (48 km) south of I-94 exit 72, the unexpected visual delights of the Enchanted Highway have earned it a place in Guinness World Records for the World’s Largest Scrap Metal Sculptures, as well as in the hearts of many a long-distance road-tripper.
+Created beginning in 1989 by former schoolteacher and self-taught metal sculptor Gary Greff, these are some of the largest works of art in the world—a flock of geese reaches more than 100 ft (30.4 m) into the air, while the Tin Family stands some 45 t (13.7 m) tall along the roadside.
 The Enchanted Highway is, well, simply enchanting, and definitely worth the detour.

-Back on the east bank of the Missouri River, north of Washburn and two miles west of US-83, Fort Mandan is a reconstruction of Lewis and Clark’s winter quarters in 1804-1805.
+Back on the east bank of the Missouri River, north of Washburn and 2 mi (3.2 km) west of US-83, Fort Mandan is a reconstruction of the winter quarters Lewis and Clark used in 1804- 1805.
 Arriving here at the end of October after a tediously difficult six-month slog upstream from St. Louis, the expedition set up camp, which consisted of rough-hewn log cabins arranged to form a triangular palisade surrounded by a 16-foot-high wall.
-Here the 33 men spent the winter, making friendly contact with nearby Native American communities, most significantly those of the Knife River site—where Lewis and Clark hired the French fur-trapper Charbonneau and his young wife, the legendary Sacagawea, who helped guide them across the Rockies.
+Here the 33 men spent the winter, making friendly contact with nearby Native American communities, most significantly those of the Knife River site—where Lewis and Clark hired the French fur-trapper Charbonneau and his young wife, Sacagawea, who helped guide them across the Rockies.